ljpatrick/ljpatrick.github.io/README.md

-# ljpatrick.github.io
+# Liam Patrick
-Personal webpage and portfolio
+Twister of ink.
+Creator and curator of old symbols and new meanings.